epics-docs/how-tos/index.rst

 ..
-EPICS Documentation documentation master file, created by sphinx-quickstart on Wed Jul 24 13:27:58 2019.
+EPICS How-To documentation master file, created by sphinx-quickstart on Wed Jul 24 13:27:58 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the EPICS documentation!
+Welcome to the EPICS How-To Pages!
 ===================================

 .. toctree::